International Partner Organizations

 - Malaysian English Language Teaching Association (MELTA)

-- Association of Teachers of English as a Foreign Language Indonesia (TEFLIN)
+- The Association of Teaching English as a Foreign Language in Indonesia (TEFLIN)

 International Affairs Committee